-The special registers are the same as the ones in the 2600/2700 series controllers and are set up for 4 axes of motion.
-For the MultiPro, use the first four registers.
-For example, register 14001 contains the current position of stepper axis 1, register 14002 contains the current position of stepper axis 2, and so forth.
+The special registers are the same as the ones in the 2600/2700 series controllers and are set up for 2 axes of motion.
+For the MultiPro, use the first two registers.
+For example, register 14001 contains the current position of stepper axis 1 and register 14002 contains the current position of stepper axis 2.